-More than 300 years.
-That’s the total amount of time that, collectively, 19 men spent in prison for crimes they didn't commit.
-But thanks to the Mid-Atlantic Innocence Project, their freedom was finally secured.
-Focusing on the DC region, MAIP rigorously screens and investigates innocence claims from prisoners and their families.
-For the most compelling cases it offers pro-bono litigation, representing the prisoner in court or filing a clemency petition – and achieving one of the highest success rates of any innocence organization in the country: nine victories in the last two years alone.
-And the work is crucial, not only because securing justice for those wrongly imprisoned is the right thing to do, but because protecting the public from perpetrators still at large is also critical.
-Overturning convictions is, however, profoundly difficult, so MAIP also leads a policy reform effort, which has led to improved legislation that can prevent wrongful convictions before they happen.
-Helping return innocent citizens to their families and to their rightful lives is, simply, the right thing to do.
+More than 600 years.
+That’s how long, collectively, 33 innocent men spent in prison for crimes they didn't commit – until MAIP helped restore their freedom.
+Focused on cases in DC, Maryland, and Virginia, MAIP rigorously screens and investigates innocence claims from prisoners and their families.
+It then represents prisoners in court or files clemency petitions (pro bono, of course) – achieving one of the highest success rates of any innocence organization in the country: nine victories in the past two years alone.
+This work secures justice for the wrongly-imprisoned and serves the public by revealing that the real perpetrators of a crime are still at large.
+MAIP also leads a policy reform effort whose improved legislation can prevent wrongful convictions before they happen.
+Returning innocent citizens to their rightful lives is, simply, the right thing to do.

 Headquarters: DC-Ward 3